Nash2325138/DL_contest3_codes_viewing/README.md

 # Contest 3 Report
-(It's actually our report of the contest, and the codes in this are not runnable)
+(It's actually our report of the contest, and the codes in the jupyter notebooks are just for reviewing)

 Team Members:
 - 103062240 蔡宗宇